Bracha Habas

-Biography
+Early life and education

 Born on 20 January 1900 in Alytus, southern Lithuania, Bracha Habas moved to Palestine with her family in 1906.
 After the completion of her school education, she enrolled at the Training Seminary for Women Teachers where she graduated in 1921.

-In 1919 she joined the socialist-Zionist party, Ahdut HaAvoda through which she started empowering the young working women.
+In 1919, she joined the socialist-Zionist party, Ahdut HaAvoda through which she started empowering the young working women.
 In 1926, she went to Germany to enroll at Leipzig University to advance her knowledge of pedagogical theory.
-On her return she worked with the schools that were associated with Women Teachers’ Seminary.
+On her return, she worked with the schools that were associated with Women Teachers’ Seminary.

+Career

 She later began her professional career in journalism.
 She periodically wrote editorials, stories and reports in a number of leading newspapers.
 She also served on the editorial board of the newspaper Davar and of the Am Oved, a books publishing house.